三重水沢抹茶

 Preparation:

-- Use 3g (0.10 oz) of matcha powder in a bowl.
-We recommend to sift the powder for better results.
+- Use 3 scoops of "chashaku" spatula (3g - 0.10 oz) of matcha powder in a matcha bowl "chawan".
+We recommend to sift the powder to avoid the formation of lumps.

-- Whisk (preferably with a Chazen) until it foams
+- Whisk (preferably with a bamboo whisk "chasen") until the obtention of a homogen foam

 For a cold preparation, follow the same procedure as above but use cold or room temperature water instead.
-Note that it will be difficult to obtain a foam with cold water.
+Note that using cold water may make it more refreshing but also more difficult to foam.